IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 ## Support ISV with Box Tops!

 Box Tops is a super easy way to help earn money for our school!
 If you have any physical Box Tops, they're still collecting them.
-If you are willing and able to download the Box Tops app and scan your receipt, any Box Tops eligible items are automatically calculated.
+If you are willing and able to download the Box Tops app and scan your receipts, any Box Tops eligible items are automatically calculated.
 Every little bit counts, especially this year, so thank you for your help!

 {{< fig src="confetti.jpg" align="center" class="max-w-xs" >}}